AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/sales-insight-for-non-native-ms-dynamics-integrations.md

    * API documentation for Opportunity: [https://developers.marketo.com/rest-api/lead-database/opportunities/](https://developers.marketo.com/rest-api/lead-database/opportunities/){target="_blank"}
    * API documentation for syncing Opportunities: [https://developers.marketo.com/rest-api/endpoint-reference/lead-database-endpoint-reference/#!/Opportunities/syncOpportunitiesUsingPOST](https://developers.marketo.com/rest-api/endpoint-reference/lead-database-endpoint-reference/#!/Opportunities/syncOpportunitiesUsingPOST){target="_blank"}

-1. Sync Last Interesting Moment/MSI Scoring fields to MS Dynamics.
+1. Sync Last Interesting Moment/MSI Scoring fields to MS [!DNL Dynamics].

-   Once your MS Dynamics objects are correctly synced to Marketo, you can then take advantage of the MSI features.
+   Once your MS [!DNL Dynamics] objects are correctly synced to Marketo, you can then take advantage of the MSI features.
 The MSI Last Interesting Moment/Scoring fields will be exposed in the REST API for Leads.
 These fields are calculated by MSI and are read-only.

-   The Last Interesting Moment/Scoring fields of a Marketo Lead will need to be regularly synced to MS Dynamics by using the REST API Lead endpoint.
-Query this endpoint for a Marketo Lead using the _externalPersonId_ as the filterType and passing in the MS Dynamics Lead GUID as the filterValue.
+   The Last Interesting Moment/Scoring fields of a Marketo Lead will need to be regularly synced to MS [!DNL Dynamics] by using the REST API Lead endpoint.
+Query this endpoint for a Marketo Lead using the _externalPersonId_ as the filterType and passing in the MS [!DNL Dynamics] Lead GUID as the filterValue.

    | GET /rest/v1/leads.json?filterType=externalPersonId&filterValues=MS DynamicsLeadId1,MS DynamicsLeadId2  |
    |---|

-   You can then use the values of these fields to sync to your MS Dynamics Lead/Contact object.
+   You can then use the values of these fields to sync to your MS [!DNL Dynamics] Lead/Contact object.

    <table>
     <colgroup>